Otautau babysitter murder: Teenage killer sentenced to life imprisonment

 Justice Dunningham praised King for her "courage" in reading her victim impact statement today.

-Hunter's aunty and Godmother Mandy King remembers a "super caring and kind, sensitive" wee boy who had a unique personality "who brightened up the lives of anyone he touched with an everlasting bond to his mum".
+Hunter's aunty and godmother Mandy King remembers a "super caring and kind, sensitive" wee boy who had a unique personality "who brightened up the lives of anyone he touched with an everlasting bond to his mum".

 She questioned how it's fair that a murderer gets "another chance at life when Hunter's is no more".

-Although the thought of Cameron consumes her family with "an extreme amount of hate and anger", she looked at him in the dock and told him: "Today is all about Hunter, it is not about you Daniel and never will be."
+Although the thought of Cameron consumes her family with "an extreme amount of hate and anger", she looked at him in the dock and told him: "Today is all about Hunter, it is not about you Daniel and never will be.

 "I hate you with all my being and hope that in time you have the mental ability to feel the pain, hurt and circumstances you have brought to us," Mandy King said.

-Hunter's grandfather Alistair MacIntosh, who shared a birthday with his beloved grandson, said he feels guilty he couldn't be there for him in his time of need.
+Hunter's grandfather Alistair MacIntosh, who shared a birthday with his beloved grandson, said he feels guilty he couldn't be there for Hunter in his time of need.

 "Hunter died afraid and alone at the hands of a monster with no help of hope, only his wee dog Olly to watch it all," he said.

-Wondering what Hunter's last moments were like "torments us all and will do forever," said grandmother Sharon King.
+Wondering what Hunter's last moments were like "torments us all and will do forever", said grandmother Sharon King.

-"No-one deserves to die like that," she said.
+"No one deserves to die like that," she said.

 "That poor wee boy alone, all by himself when all our lives we've loved and protected him, how do we live with that?"

-Sharon King believes the killing was a cold-blooded murder, saying his conscious and deliberate actions should not be ignored.
+Sharon King believes the killing was a cold-blooded murder, saying Cameron's conscious and deliberate actions should not be ignored.

 The summary of facts says Cameron had been paid to babysit Hunter on at least 10 previous occasions.

-His mother had gone out that Wednesday evening about 6pm for a regular social outing.
+Hunter's mother had gone out that Wednesday evening about 6pm for a regular social outing.

 She texted the babysitter earlier in the evening and at 10.10pm to check if Hunter was asleep.